Summary: in this tutorial, you’ll learn about the arithmetic operators in C for performing arithmetic calculations.

 Code language: C++ (cpp)

-It’s important to note that the % operator is relevant to the floating-point numbers only suchas float, double, and long double.
+It’s important to note that the % operator is relevant only to floating-point numbers such as float, double, and long double.

 The followning example applies the arithmetic operators to floats: